 In my opinion, you achieved home automation when all of your devices communicate with each other in order to find out what you need and do it for you, without instructing them to do so.
-But how can a Samsung smartwatch or Mi wrist band communicate with your Philips TV and tell it that you fell asleep and it should turn off?
-Or how can you tell your Philips lights to flash a red light in your home when your server crashed in production?
+But how can a Samsung smartwatch communicate with your Philips TV and tell it that you fell asleep and it should turn off?
+Or how can you tell your Philips lights to flash red lights in your home when your server crashed in production?
 These are just a few examples, but the idea is to combine different services and make them work in a way that is productive for us.

-In this workshop I'm going to show you how we can use IFTTT(If-This-Then-That) to connect different services, as well as creating our own integrations with .NET in the form of serverless code(Azure Functions/ AWS Lambda).
+In this workshop, I'm going to show you how we can use Home Assistant to connect different services, as well as creating our own integrations with .NET in the form of serverless code(Azure Functions/ AWS Lambda).

 1. We'll install a demo version of Home Assistant using Docker.
 This means that you'll get to simulate a smart home by adding any appliance you want, from light bulbs to air conditioners, motion sensors, surveillance cameras, etc.